 Exacerbating the thin margin in the House is that some members of Congress are deficit hawks who campaigned primarily on reducing the federal deficit.
-One of those budget hawks, Rep. David Schweikert (R-AZ) who chairs the House Ways and Means subcommittee on oversight, has said he would oppose his party's signature tax bill this year if it is "debt-financed."
-He warns against addressing expiring TCJA provisions without addressing the bill's impact on increasing debt and deficits.
+One of those budget hawks, Rep. David Schweikert (R-AZ) who chairs the House Ways and Means subcommittee on oversight, said he would oppose his party's signature tax bill this year if it is "debt-financed."
+He warned against addressing expiring TCJA provisions without addressing the bill's impact on increasing debt and deficits.
 See Cohen & Cioffi, Key House Tax Writer Urges Against Using Debt to Finance Big Cuts, BLOOMBERG DAILY TAX REPORT (Feb.
 7, 2025).
+(But Rep. Schweikert ended up voting in favor of the House bill.)
 Rep. Chip Roy (R-TX) is one of the leaders of the House budget hawks "who are insisting that a reconciliation bill be largely paid for by spending cuts."
 Doug Sword, Graham Releases Senate Budget Resolution; House Movement Awaited, 2025 TAX NOTES TODAY FEDERAL 27-3 (Feb.
 10, 2025).